ragunath1242001/tsg_semantic_observability-demo/website/docs/apps/wallet/README.md

 **Core Identity Modules** handle the fundamental identity operations: the **DID Module** manages decentralized identifiers with support for did:web and did:tdw methods, the **Keys Module** provides full cryptographic operations including HSM integration, and the **Credentials Module** manages verifiable credential storage and verification with selective disclosure capabilities.

-**Protocol Implementation Modules** provide standards-based credential exchange: the **Issuance Module** implements OpenID4VCI and Eclipse DCP for credential issuance, the **Presentation Module** handles OpenID4VP and DCP for credential presentation, and the **Contexts Module** manages JSON-LD contexts for semantic interoperability.
+**Protocol Implementation Modules** provide standards-based credential exchange: the **Issuance Module** implements OpenID4VCI and Eclipse DCP for credential issuance, the **Presentation Module** handles OpenID4VP and DCP for credential presentation, and the **Issue Configuration Module** manages comprehensive issue configurations including metadata, styling, and validation schemas for credential types.

 > **Detailed Module Information**: See [API Modules](./modules.md) for complete module documentation including APIs, components, and integration details.